nyu-dl/cluster-support/greene/README.md

 So just as we have done before, this is just an additional overlay that you will add to your Singularity command when running your job :)

-Imp note 1: After you confirm the SquashFS file is good, you can delete the folder {insert path to folder enclosing DatasetX}/DatasetX to save inode! :D
+Imp note 2: After you confirm the SquashFS file is good, you can delete the folder {insert path to folder enclosing DatasetX}/DatasetX to save inode! :D

-Imp note 2: If you are using datasets that you think are useful to many others, please send a mail to HPC so that they can make a common SquashFS in /work/public/.
-This tutorial was assuming you have some specific folder which you frequently use that has many files.

 ## Submitit on greene (Advanced)